Dynamic-Light/millerd8.github.io/team.md

 ---
 <div>
 	<p>
 	Dynamic Light, Inc is based in Austin, Texas and was founded in May 2018.
 Dynamic Light’s mission is to enable real-time blood flow imaging to improve patient care and lower health care costs.
-Our technology supports better decision making by providing physicians continuous, quantitative, and high-resolution visualization of perfusion.
+Our technology supports better decision making by providing physicians continuous, real-time, and high-resolution visualization of blood flow and perfusion.
 	</p>
 	<p>
 		<center> <h1> Leadership </h1>